 Fires are a leading cause of injuries, death and property damage in the United States and in the world.
 According to the World Health Organization, some 265,000 people die worldwide due to fire-related incidents.
 The State of Alabama Fire Marshall’s office often records in excess of 100 fire-related deaths in Alabama on an annual basis.
 Unfortunately, many of these deaths and injuries were preventable.
-The attorneys at Hollis Wright have successfully represented many clients who were catastrophically injured or lost family members due to fires that could have been prevented, detected earlier, or extinguished faster.DIFFERENT TYPES OF BURN INCIDENTS
+The Alabama accident and injury attorneys at Hollis Wright have successfully represented many clients who were catastrophically injured or lost family members due to fires that could have been prevented, detected earlier, or extinguished faster.DIFFERENT TYPES OF BURN INCIDENTS

-The American Burn Association in 2016 recorded 486,000 burn incidents in the United States that required medical attention, 3,275 of which resulted in fire or smoke inhalation deaths.
+The American Burn Association in a recent year recorded 486,000 burn incidents in the United States that required medical attention, 3,275 of which resulted in fire or smoke inhalation deaths.
 Some 40,000 Americans are hospitalized each year due to burn injuries, 30,000 of those are admitted to specialized burn units.
 Most burns, a whopping 73 percent, in the U.S. result from in-home accidents.
 And while most burns are a result of fire or flame, many occur due to scalding hot water, chemicals and electrical events.
 Please click below for more information related to:

 According to the World Health Organization, non-fatal burns that result in hospitalization are the leading cause of morbidity, disfigurement and disability.
 For this reason, it is of utmost importance that you seek medical attention first and then seek the advice of an attorney should you suffer from a burn or fire-related injury.
 Please click here for more information about the different types or degrees of burn injuries and how medical personnel will likely treat the injuries.POTENTIAL THEORIES AND RESPONSIBLE PARTIES